“A good financial plan is a ‘roadmap’ that shows us exactly how the choices we make today will affect our future.” – Alexa Von Tobel

 Ideally, your emergency fund needs to consist of cash that could cover at least 6 months’ worth of expenses.

 You should regularly distribute your income under expenses and savings.
-Your savings needs to be categorized into various goals you see fit.
+Your savings need to be categorized into various financial goals you see fit.
 But your emergency fund should not be touched under any circumstance except in an emergency.

 Our children are growing up in a world where expectations different from yours are placed on them.
 It’s no longer adequate to be a degree holder.